Naresh-doniparti/AWS-Repository/VPC_README.md

  # Virtual Private Cloud(VPC)
  - It is an isolated network used for securely hosting your applications.
 Applications deployed in the VPC cannot be accessible to the internet.
- - We can customize the level of isolation we want in the VPC with the help of VPC components like Subnets, ACLs which will be touched upon later.
+ - We can customize the level of isolation we want with the help of VPC components like Subnets, ACLs which will be touched upon later.
  - For creating a VPC in AWS, you need to provide your CIDR block.
 For example, if you choose 10.0.0.0/24,  it allocates 256 IP address for our usage, which is derived from the below formula.